kate-orlova/sitecore-cdp/README.md

 1. Templates
 1. Test items

+## Personalize Packages
+Personalize packages folder contain the configuration scripts in FreeMarker and server-side JavaScript languages.

  # Sitecore CDP Tips
 To find users of your application by the browser ID in the Sitecore CDP application always use the ```bid:``` prefix plus the `browser ID` value, for example: ```bid: 335c8d8a-bcba-4d14-afad-fae252e5dd80```